jhprinz/msm-tis/docs/developers/engines_overview.rst

 Overview of Engines
 ===================

+.. currentmodule:: openpathsampling.engines

 From the OpenPathSampling perspective, an engine must involve at least two
-parts: it must have a subclass of :class:`.Snapshot`, which describes the state of the system at a give point in time, and it must have a subclass of :class:`.DynamicsEngine`, which propagates the system through time.
+parts: it must have a subclass of :class:`.BaseSnapshot`, which describes the state of the system at a give point in time, and it must have a subclass of :class:`.DynamicsEngine`, which propagates the system through time.
 It also must create a :class:`.SnapshotDescriptor`, which tells the storage